umatter/R_intro/Syllabus.md

 - Install the latest R version.
 R is open source and freely available from here: https://stat.ethz.ch/CRAN/.
 Click on the respective link for your operating system (Windows, Mac, Linux), and follow the instructions.
 - Once R is installed, install RStudio from here: https://www.rstudio.com/products/rstudio/download/#download.
 Under "Installers for Supported Platforms", click on the respective installer for your operating system (Windows, Mac, etc.) and follow the instructions.
+- In case you have problems with the installations, you can create a free account for [RStudio Cloud](https://rstudio.cloud/): https://rstudio.cloud/, and use the R/RStudio in the cloud for this course.
+Note, however, that it is strongly recommended to also have R/RStudio running on your own machine.

 # Course Content